gcanoxl/gcanoxl.github.io/content/post/starting-my-blog-using-hugo-again.md

 ### Desire to express

 The desire to express one's thoughts can be part of human nature.
-After clearing out all impediments, it emerges automatically.
+After clearing out all impediments, it emerged automatically.

 ### Leave something in the world
 Sometimes, I would think of the day I leave the world, no matter in what ways, naturally aging or unexpected accident.
 I hope I can leave something in the world.